 Defenses and Penalties

 An emergency is one potential defense to a reckless operation charge in Massachusetts.
 This defense depends on an evaluation of whether or not a reasonable person would have acted in that way in light of your emergency.
 However, a more common approach to defense would be to argue that your driving did not amount to recklessness.
-Your driving record and criminal history are also relevant in considering how your case will be handled.
+Also, your driving record and criminal history are also relevant factors.